Mohamed Al-Zeno

-Mohamed Al-Zeno (محمد زينو; born 5 February 1983) is a Syrian professional footballer who plays for Taliya in the Syrian Premier League.
+Mohamed Al-Zeno (محمد زينو; born 5 February 1983) is a Syrian professional footballer who plays as a striker for Taliya in the Syrian Premier League.

 Club career

 Early career

 Mohamed Al-Zeno's career began with the Al-Ittihad Aleppo youth squad under coach Omar Al-Shaaban in the "Al-Smoud Football School" in Aleppo.
 Later he joined the youth team of Shorta Aleppo.
 After playing a few games in the Al-Shorta under-17 youth team, he moved Al-Shorta's first team and in 1999 he signed his first professional contract.

 Al-Shorta Aleppo

 In season 1999–2000, he played for Shorta Aleppo's first team in the Syrian League 1st Division and helped his team in promotion to the Syrian Premier League.
 At the end of the season, he was awarded with the "Top Goal Scorer" award of the 1999–2000 Syrian Premier League.
 After the 2001–2002 season, Shorta Aleppo was dissolved and he went to Damascus and signed a two-year contract with Al-Shorta SC of Damascus.